MyScript/interactive-ink-additional-examples-android/README.md

  <img src="batch.gif" alt="batch sample" width="302">
 </div>

-NB: you will retrieve data converted in your device internal storage : Android\data\com.myscript.iink.samples.batchmode\files
+NB: you will retrieve data converted in your device internal storage: `Android/data/com.myscript.iink.samples.batchmode/files`

 2. The exercise assessment illustrates the case when you want to use several writing areas each one for a specific purpose in your application.
 It is thus using multiple editors, one per writing area, as each one has a different purpose:
 - First one is dedicated to "Math" content types
-- Second one  is dedicated to "Math" content types but with user defined gramar which is dynamically loaded at start.
+- Second one is dedicated to "Math" content types but with a user defined grammar which is dynamically loaded at start.
 - Third one is dedicated to "Text" content types
 - Fourth one is dedicated to "Diagram" content types
 - Fifth one is dedicated to "Draw" content types

 <div align="center">
  <img src="assessment.gif" alt="assessment sample" width="302">